abrarmughal4480/videodesk-readme/resident-manual.md

 **Location**: Available at `/dashboard` after login

 ![Resident Dashboard Interface](./resident-images/dashboard.png)
-*Resident Dashboard Interface, showing all available features and navigation options for residents*
+*Image 6: Resident Dashboard Interface, showing all available features and navigation options for residents*

 Your dashboard provides access to all resident features: